jhalterman/xsylum/README.md

 ## Introduction

-Stuck with legacy services that still use XML?
-Suffering from head explosion at the sight of XML parser APIs?
-Yea, me too.
-Xsylum provides a sane API on top of the JDK's XML parser API.

-**Note:** This thing is not fully featured and doesn't support much DOM manpulation.
-It's mostly intended for read operations, which keeps the overhead low'ish.
+Why XML?
+Why indeed.

+But let's say you're working with some legacy services where XML is the thing.
+And you discover that the available XML parser APIs are bad.
+Really bad.
+What do you?
+Maybe you use Xsylum, that's what.

+Xsylum is a dead simple simple wrapper around the Java XML parser API.
+It's mostly intended for read operations, opting to traverse nodes on demand (when searching children) instead of eagerly building a separate DOM.

 ## Setup